sst/guide/_examples/how-to-automatically-resize-images-with-serverless.md

 This creates a S3 bucket using the [`Bucket`]({{ site.docs_url }}/constructs/Bucket) construct.

 We are subscribing to the `OBJECT_CREATED` notification with a [`Function`]({{ site.docs_url }}/constructs/Function).
 The image resizing library that we are using, [Sharp](https://github.com/lovell/sharp), needs to be compiled specifically for the target runtime.
 So we are going to use a [Lambda Layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) to upload it.
 Locally, the `sharp` package is not compatible with how our functions are bundled.
-So we are marking it in the `externalModules`.
+So we are marking it in the `external`.

 Finally, we are allowing our functions to access the bucket by calling `attachPermissions`.
 We are also outputting the name of the bucket that we are creating.